Print

 Knowledge transfer in interdisciplinary formats

 The presentations on Vilm and in Dresden offered a varied program that covered both fundamental concepts and specific examples of EBM and NbS applications.
-The focus was on the possible applications of EBM and NbS - from basic definitions and practical examples to the development, evaluation and implementation of suitable strategies.
+The focus was on the practical application of EBM and NbS - from basic definitions to development, evaluation and implementation of suitable strategies.
 While the focus in Dresden was on nature-based solutions for aquatic ecosystems, the events on Vilm were dedicated in particular to marine ecosystems, nature-based approaches in coastal areas and management issues.
 Both series of events combined lectures with interactive elements, including group exercises and digital tools such as Mentimeter to apply what has been learned to real-life scenarios.

 Nature-based solutions: Application and perspectives

-In the lectures, NbS were presented as a forward-looking approach to tackle climate change, biodiversity loss and water scarcity.
+In the lectures, NbS were presented as a forward-looking approach to tackle climate change, biodiversity loss and other societal challenges including water scarcity.
 Examples such as the restoration of wetlands for flood prevention and coastal ecosystems as buffers against storms were explained practically.
-At the same time, global and European political frameworks that support the implementation of such solutions were analyzed.
+At the same time, global and European political frameworks that support the implementation of such solutions were analysed.
 The insights of the participants from different countries helped to shed light on the challenges and potentials in different contexts.

 Synergies from events and projects